vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ### <a id="deploynsxalb"> </a> Deploy NSX Advanced Load Balancer

-As part of the prerequisites, you must have the NSX Advanced Load Balancer 22.1.2 OVA downloaded and imported to the content library.
+As a prerequisites, you must have the NSX Advanced Load Balancer 22.1.2 OVA downloaded and imported to the content library.
 Deploy the NSX Advanced Load Balancer under the resource pool **tkg-vsphere-alb-components**  and place it under the folder **tkg-vsphere-alb-components**.

 To deploy NSX Advanced Load Balancer, complete the following steps.